Home » Cardiovascular Health » Heart Disease Risk Factors » High Triglycerides

 As stated and what is common sense is your diet.
 Foods high in fat or sugars are usually what cause high triglycerides.
 Many of us do not want to hear that we have to change our diets.
 We want the foods that make us happy and comfortable.
 However, there are alternative to those high fat foods and simple sugars and investigating these alternatives can ultimately save your life.

 Lack of regular exercise is another factor in what causes high triglyceride levels.
 Reducing triglycerides can be helped fairly easily if you develop a simple exercise program.
-Your doctor will usually help you make this plan.
+Your doctor will usually you make this plan.
 However, it is up to you to follow your exercise plan.

 When evaluating your cholesterol levels it is important and sometimes overlooked to understand high triglyceride levels.
 A healthy well balanced diet can not be overlooked.
 It is so essential that it has to be your first consideration.
 Foods high in sugar and high in fat will end your triglyceride treatment before it even starts.
 High triglyceride levels begin to show themselves as we age.
 The problem is that by the time we become concerned about reducing our triglyceride level we have become attached to our lifestyles and it can be very hard to change.